-How to identify if you’ve got a SPI issue…
+How to identify if you’ve got an SPI issue…

-The most common indication of a stored product infestation is the appearance of the adult insect – either an unusual number of moths flying or beetles appearing in and around kitchens and storerooms.
+The most typical indication of a stored product infestation is the appearance of the adult insect – either an unusual number of moths flying or beetles appearing in and around kitchens and storerooms.

-Look out for the inclusion of all other life stages in and around food preperation and storage areas.
-Due to miniscule sizes the egg, larvae and pupae can be difficult to spot.
+Look out for the inclusion of all other life stages in and around food preparation and storage areas.
+Due to minuscule sizes, the egg, larvae, and pupae can be challenging to spot.

-There is often a mistaken belief that getting rid of the adult insect will solve the problem, however the earlier life cycle stages may still be existing throughout the stored product(s).
+There is often a mistaken belief that getting rid of the adult insect will solve the problem.
+However, the earlier life cycle stages may still exist throughout the stored product(s).

 Other signs include –